RESEARCH AND INNOVATION IN HAMILTON

 IDEAWORKS at Mohawk College

-Offers participating businesses customized research applications for specific projects, while simultaneously providing students with real-world, hands-on research experience.
+Offers participating businesses customized research applications for specific projects while providing students with real-world, hands-on research experience.

 Tech start-up incubator within McMaster Innovation Park, providing seed funding, workspace, prototyping equipment, and mentorship.